dvreeze/yaidom2/README.rst

 There are several reasons to work on a 2nd generation of yaidom.
 Hence this project.
 Some of these reasons are:

 * Yaidom is starting to show its age.
 Having learned which parts carry their weight and which parts don't, yaidom should become smaller, cleaner but also more consistent.
 * Yaidom is being used for in-memory querying/processing of many thousands of XML documents simultaneously, so performance and memory footprint are quite important.
-It therefore helps leverage the improved collections API in (upcoming) Scala 2.13.0.
+It is therefore desirable to leverage the improved collections API in the (upcoming) Scala 2.13.0 version.
 * With the Saxon 9.9 library, the state of the art of XML processing in Java has improved dramatically, so good interop with Saxon 9.9 may be desirable.

 .. _`yaidom`: https://github.com/dvreeze/yaidom